czeildi/datasetsexperiment/README.md

 ```r
 datasetsexperiment::function_using_externalonly_data
 ```
-it will fail with `object external_only not found`.
+it will fail with `object 'external_only' not found`.
 This error will be probably frustrating as your user can see the data just fine with
 ```r
 datasetsexperiment::external_only
 ```